evilmartians/lefthook/README.md

 * ### **Local config**

-If you a frontend/backend developer and want to skip unnecessary commands or override something into Docker.
-[Description](./docs/usage.md#local-config).
+If you a frontend/backend developer and want to skip unnecessary commands or override something into Docker. [docs][usage-local-config]

 ```yml
 # lefthook-local.yml